-In 2012, the District approved one project in Omaha (Seymour Smith Park).
+In 2013, projects in Omaha and Valley were completed.
+In FY 2014, the District approved projects in Omaha, Papillion, and LaVista.
 It is anticipated that this program will continue into the future.

 16. Elkhorn River Breakout Improvement Project Area

 In 1997 and 1998, the District cooperated with the Lower Platte North NRD (LPNNRD) in a flood control project on the Elkhorn River in Dodge County.
 The project was located in the LPNNRD, but benefits of the project extend into Douglas County.
 The District is cooperating by collecting operation and maintenance fees from benefited landowners in the District.
 Operation and maintenance will be provided by the LPNNRD.